SICP 2.5.3 (Extended) Solutions

 car).
 One alternative might be to take elements of the list two at a time, and repeating the process with a list that gets split in half each time.

 I made a slight change to the exercise here, and didn’t even notice that I had done it until writing this up.
 Instead of modifying

 gcd-terms, I reduced the coefficients one step higher up, in

-gcd-terms directly would simply mean changing the terminal branch from returning just
+gcd-terms directly would mean changing the terminal branch from simply returning

 a to returning it with the GCD of the coefficients divided out.

 Once again, the steps here are a sequence of operations, so each is done in order.

 let at each major step.
 That allows for a sequence of calculations with each result being labeled.
 First, the GCD is computed.
 Next, the integerizing coefficient is calculated, using essentially the same method as in 2.96-a.
 This allows us to compute the (integerized) numerator and denominator with the GCD divided out.
 The coefficient GCD is then calculated, using